-If you wish to a buy another house, either to rent out, as a second home, for your children to live in, or for any other reason, borrowing against your current home can be a good way to raise the necessary money.
-There are potentially 3 ways to do this:
+If you wish to buy another house—whether to rent out, use as a second home, provide accommodation for your children, or for any other reason—borrowing against your current home can be an effective way to raise the necessary funds.

-- Taking out a ‘second charge’ or ‘second mortgage’ from a different lender to your main mortgage.
+3. Taking out a second charge mortgage (also known as a second mortgage) from a different lender alongside your main mortgage.

 Benefits of using borrowing against your main home to buy another property